dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 $ spe-parser perf.data -t csv
 ```

-where `<controls>` lets you optionally specify various controls and filters for the collection. `perf report` will give the usual output according to what the user asked for with `<controls>` options. `spe-parser`[^5] is a tool developed by ARM engineers to parse the captured perf record data and save all the SPE records into a CSV file.
+where `<controls>` lets you optionally specify various controls and filters for the collection. `perf report` will give the usual output according to what the user asked for with `<controls>` options. `spe-parser`[^5] is a tool developed by Arm engineers to parse the captured perf record data and save all the SPE records into a CSV file.

 ### Precise Events